curl/everything-curl/project/security.md

   place anywhere for any hidden encrypted payload.
 - **Reproducible builds**. curl releases are shipped as tarballs that are hosted on the curl website.
-We provide documentation, docker setups and setups etc that allows anyone wanting to easily reproduce our release builds to generate identical images - proving that what we ship is only contents taken from the git repository plus other correct and properly generated contents.
+We provide documentation, docker setups and configurations etc that allows anyone wanting to easily reproduce our release builds to generate identical images - proving that what we ship is only contents taken from the git repository plus other correct and properly generated contents.
 - **Signed commits**.
 Over 90% - not all - of recent commits were signed to help prove provenance.
 Signing commits is not yet a mandatory requirement for committers but we hope to voluntarily increase the share over time and